-The new tax year started on 6 April, which means it’s time to start thinking about your 2016/17 Personal Tax Return, otherwise known as your self-assessment.
+The new tax year started on 6 April, which means it’s time to start thinking about your 2018/19 personal tax return, otherwise known as your self-assessment.

-- There’s less to worry about – with your Personal Tax Return out of the way, you have one less annual admin task to worry about and you can focus on other things
+- Less to worry about – with your personal tax return out of the way, you have one less annual admin task to worry about and you can focus on other things

-- Understand your tax liability – filing early will mean you’ll be able to find out what tax you may owe or be owed, so you can plan and budget your cash flow accordingly.
-If you are owed a tax rebate, you could receive the funds quicker if you file your tax return earlier.
-This is because HMRC is not as busy during the summer months.
+- Understand your tax liability – filing early will mean you’ll be able to find out what tax you owe or are owed through a tax rebate, so you can plan and budget your cash flow accordingly.
+If you are owed a rebate, you could receive the funds quicker if you file your personal tax return earlier.
+This is because HMRC is not as busy during the summer months

-- Organisation means fewer mistakes – the longer you wait until you file your return and the more you have to rush to complete it, the more likely it is that you could forget to include something on your return, or that you might misplace paperwork.
+- Organisation means fewer mistakes – the longer you wait until you file your return and the more you have to rush to complete it, the more likely it is to forget to include information or misplace paperwork.
+Plus there are penalties of up to 30% of the extra tax due when you make mistakes on your return due to a lack of reasonable care

 - Time to seek expert advice – if you prefer to have an accountant complete your return for you or would like help with a portion of the process, you’ll have plenty of time to liaise with an accountant if you start the process early.

-If you choose to have an accountant prepare your personal tax return for you, there are usually some money-saving opportunities there.
-We have a fully-expedited Personal Tax Return service, and you can currently save money off the fee if you choose to file with us before the end of August.
+Choosing to have an accountant prepare your personal tax return for you can bring extra money-saving opportunities.
+We have an all-inclusive service that includes tips on how to legally reduce your personal tax burden as a limited company director.
+You can currently save over £75 off the regular fee if you choose to file your 2018/19 personal tax return with us before the end of August 2019.
 Contact us today to get started.

-If you haven’t yet filed your Personal Tax Return for years preceding the 2016/17 tax year, or if you haven’t paid the tax you owe for past years, please contact us immediately.
+If you haven’t yet filed your personal tax return for years preceding the 2018/19 tax year, or if you haven’t paid the tax you owe for past years, please contact us immediately.

 - You are self-employed